 In addition, if you see or suspect illegal activity that is placing people's health or natural resources at risk, call the Environmental Strike Force at (617) 556-1000 (Boston area) or 1 (888) VIOLATE (1-888-846-5283; toll-free from elsewhere in Massachusetts).

 For information on reporting particular types of environmental violations (air and water pollution, improper waste disposal, and other violations), please see MassDEP’s Environmental Complaint assistance page.
 You may also report suspected environmental violations using MassDEP’s online Environmental Complaint form.

 Some environmental violations should first be reported to the agency responsible for administering and enforcing those environmental and public health and safety laws.
 Below is a quick guide to locating the appropriate agency for reporting those violations:

 To report an environmental health issue, contact your town's Board of Health or the Massachusetts Department of Public Health.
 These agencies are responsible for investigating and enforcing the state sanitary and housing codes.
 Your town's Board of Health also addresses nuisance issues, enforces noise ordinances, and oversees issues involving septic systems.

 Lead paint violations should be reported to the Childhood Lead Poisoning Prevention Program in the Department of Public Health.

 Complaints about improper removal, handling, or disposal of asbestos-containing material should be reported to MassDEP.
 For more information about the regulations governing asbestos hazards, see MassDEP’s asbestos program and information page.

 Pesticide Application Violations

-To report a violation that would affect endangered species, contact the National Heritage and Endangered Species Program.
+To report a violation that may affect endangered species, contact the National Heritage and Endangered Species Program.
 For more information about reporting observations of rare species in the Commonwealth, see the NHESP information page.